 A copy of GDI’s Diversity Policy can be downloaded by clicking here.

 Enterprise Risk Management Policy

-GDI has adopted an enterprise risk management policy which recognises the importance of a pro-active enterprise wide risk management program.
+GDI has adopted an risk management policy which recognises the importance of a pro-active enterprise wide risk management program.

-Through the enterprise risk management policy, GDI’s management will ensure that a supporting framework, consistent with Australian/New Zealand Standard on Risk Management (AS/NZS 4360:2004), is in place.
+Through the risk management policy, GDI’s management will ensure that a supporting framework, consistent with Australian/New Zealand Standard on Risk Management (AS/NZS 4360:2004), is in place.